-The future of CO2 flux in the South Atlantic Bight: the effects of temperature and wind
+The future of CO2 flux in the South Atlantic Bight:

 by Courtney Bass, Marine Sciences

-The ocean is one of the world’s greatest sinks of atmospheric carbon dioxide (CO2).
+Abstract: The ocean is one of the world’s greatest sinks of atmospheric carbon dioxide (CO2).
 The interaction between the ocean and atmosphere in the air-sea boundary layer allows for the flux of CO2.
 The magnitude of the air-sea CO2 flux is dependent on the partial pressure of CO2 at the ocean surface and the gas exchange velocity.
 The environmental forces behind these two components are sea surface temperature and wind speed, respectively.
 Climate models generated by the Intergovernmental Panel on Climate Change predict significant changes in both wind speed and temperature because of climate change.
 These potential changes will impact the magnitude of CO2 taken up by the ocean.
 In this paper, climate models are used to predict the change in air-sea CO2 flux in the South Atlantic Bight (SAB) region along the Southeastern US coast because of global warming.
 The results show that the SAB will undergo a transformation from being a sink of atmospheric CO2 to a source of atmospheric CO2, thereby contributing to the primary cause of global warming and creating a positive feedback loop.

 South Atlantic Bight, CO2 flux, wind speed, sea surface temperature, climate models